Updated: 18 Jun, 2026 | SlideUpLift

 1. What types of roadmaps can I create in PowerPoint?

-In PowerPoint, you can create different types of roadmaps depending on your project and audience.
-Options like curved roadmaps for a more creative and visual journey.
-Swimlane roadmaps show team responsibilities across different phases.
-Or timeline roadmaps to highlight key milestones over time.
-PowerPoint’s flexibility allows you to customize these styles easily to fit your planning needs.
+You can create curved roadmaps (a creative, visual journey), swimlane roadmaps (team responsibilities across phases), and timeline roadmaps (key milestones over time).
+PowerPoint’s flexibility lets you customize these styles to fit your planning needs.

 2. When should I use a curved roadmap vs. a swimlane or table layout?